MiTwell-AMC/meta-mitwell-r220/README.md

 # meta-mitwell-r220

+This chapter describes how to build an Yocto BSP for a MOSM-M330E(OSM) i.MX93 module(carrier) by using a Yocto Project build environment.
+It describes the i.MX release layer and R220-specific usage.
+The Yocto Project is an open-source collaboration focused on embedded Linux® OS development.

 This README file contains information on the contents of the meta-mitwell-r220-hardknott layer.

 Please see the corresponding sections below for details.